zjyy0820/hello-world/docs/FAQs/Dreamview_FAQs.md

 Use dreamview and enable sim_control on dreamview to test your planning algorithm.

 ---

-## Adding a new point of interest permanently in the Dreamview interface

-There's a default_end_way_point file for each map to specify point of interest, you can refer to [the following file](https://github.com/ApolloAuto/apollo/blob/master/modules/map/data/demo/default_end_way_point.txt).

----

 ## What's the function of sim_control in the backend of dreamview

 It simulates a SDC's control module, and moves the car based on planning result.
 This is a really convenient way to visualize and test planning module